Thdepas/Getflix-/README.md

   - frontend: 1
   - backend: 2
   - project management : 1

+# Project Title

+Get the flix up !

+## Context

+After 2.5 month at BeCode

 ## Mission objectives

-Now is the time to take stock of everything you've learned so far and add a layer at the same time!

-And what could be better for this than putting it into practice :)
+Practice with everything we have learn so far

 ## The Mission

-In this exercise you must create a Streaming site in html / css, javascript and php.
+Create a Streaming site in html / css, javascript and php.

 Get inspired by Netflix, Amazon Prime Video and other Popcorn Time, Stremio ...
 The goal is to display a catalog of movies.
 Spot the similarities between these platforms (navbar, header, search tool, different categories of videos…) See what is cool and what works.

-# Project Title

-Get the flix up !
+## First step

+- Organise our work

+    - Make a trello

+    - Make a figma

+- Make a film database

 ## Deployment